-func-operator can also be one of these operators, which are only available in expressions for the size or alignment of a block or overlay, in check that expressions, and in data expressions in define section directives:

-imp (name) If name is the name of a symbol with a constant value, this operator is that value.
-This operator can be used together with #pragmapublic_equ (see public_equ, page 398) to import values from modules in your application, for example the size of a particular struct type.

-tlsalignment() The alignment of the thread-local storage area.

-tlssize() The size of the thread-local storage area.

-In the linker configuration file, an expression is a 65-bit value with the range -2^64 to 2^64.
+expressions for the size or func-operator can also be one of these operators, which are only available in expressions for the size or alignment of a block or overlay, in check that expressions, and in data expressions in define section directives: imp(name) If name is the name of a symbol with a constant value, this operator is that value.
+This operator can be used together with #pragma public_equ (see public_equ , page 362) to import values from modules in your application, for example the size of a particular struct type. tlsalignment() The alignment of the thread-local storage area. tlssize() The size of the thread-local storage area.
+Description 2^64.
+The expression synt There are no assignments, [], ->, and .).
+Some oper In the linker configuration file, an expression is a 65-bit value with the range -2^64 to 2^64.
 The expression syntax closely follows C syntax with some minor exceptions.
-There are no assignments, casts, pre or post-operations, and no address operations (, &, [], ->, and .).
+There are no assignments, casts, pre or post-operations, and no address operations (, $\&$, [], ->, and .).
 Some operations that extract a value from a region expression, etc, use a syntax resembling that of a function call.
-A boolean expression returns 0 (False) or 1 (True).
+A boolean expression returns 0 (False) or 1 keep symbol directive

+(True).